kinectron/kinectron/memory-bank/progress.md

 - **Current Behavior**:
   - Peer connection established automatically on page load
   - Initialize Kinect button only initializes the Kinect hardware
-  - Color, depth, and raw depth streams working correctly
+  - Color, depth, raw depth, and skeleton streams working correctly
   - Proper visualization of all streams
   - Accurate metrics display with correct frameRate calculation

 ## In Progress

+1. **Skeleton Visualization Enhancement**:

+   - **Status**: In progress
+   - **Current Focus**:
+     - Improving the visualization of skeleton data in the client
+     - Adding more features like joint labels or different visualization modes
+     - Ensuring proper rendering of multiple bodies
+   - **Next Steps**:
+     - Enhance the P5 visualizer to better represent the skeleton data
+     - Add options for different visualization styles
+     - Implement proper handling of multiple bodies

-1. **UI Refinements**:
+2. **UI Refinements**:
    - **Status**: In progress
    - **Current Focus**:
      - Ensuring consistent UI behavior across all components